 Green Labs is offering a dual-tiered certification process with the goal of minimizing the energy consumption of all UCLA laboratories to lower operational costs, increase equipment longevity, and transform campus research to become more sustainable!
 We can help you evaluate your lab’s current operations and determine how they can maximize sustainability.
 The program offers two certifications, the Blue Certification, awarded to labs who implement our selection of simple but highly effective practices, and the Gold Certification, awarded to labs who go above and beyond by implementing our Gold Star practices!

-A pilot program will be initiated during the 2025 Spring Quarter, and the full, official program is set to launch during the 2025-2026 academic year.
-The pilot will run for one quarter (and will require fewer steps for certification), where Green Labs will work closely with participating labs to receive and provide personalized feedback to better shape the upcoming official program.
+A pilot program will be initiated on April 14th, and the full, official program is set to launch during the 2025-2026 academic year.
+The pilot will run until May 23rd, and will require fewer steps for a preliminary certification.
+Green Labs will work closely with participating labs to provide and receive personalized feedback to better shape the upcoming official program, maximize its effectiveness, and support the participants.

 Pilot Program (2025 Spring Quarter)